robtweed/golgi/TUTORIAL.md

 I'd recommend that you refer to it throughout the rest of this tutorial when you load/reload each new version of the demonstration application.

+# Using *Golgi*'s Log

+A further means of seeing and checking what *Golgi* is doing is to enable its log (by default it is disabled).
+When enabled, *Golgi* reports various key steps to the browser's console.
+During development and debugging, it's a good idea to turn *Golgi*'s logging on.

+To turn logging on, add this line to your root application module:

+      golgi.setLog(true);

+To inspect its log, use the *Console* tab in the browser's Developer Tools panel.

 # Adding and Using A SetState Method